• Free shipping on all orders

 Risks of Drinking Too Much Water

-While staying hydrated is crucial for puppies, excessive drinking can pose risks to their health.
+While staying hydrated is crucial for puppies, excessive drinking can harm them.
 One concern is the potential for overhydration, also known as water intoxication.
 When puppies consume excessive amounts of water, their body’s electrolyte balance can be disrupted, leading to hyponatremia.

-This condition occurs when the concentration of sodium in the bloodstream becomes diluted, causing issues such as lethargy, vomiting, seizures, and even coma.
-Therefore, it’s important to monitor your puppy’s water intake to ensure it remains within a healthy range.
+This condition occurs when the concentration of sodium in the bloodstream becomes diluted, causing issues such as lethargy, vomiting, seizures, and even comas.
+Therefore, it is important to monitor your puppy’s water intake to ensure it remains within a healthy range.

 When Is Overdrinking a Cause for Concern?

-Additionally, if your puppy exhibits signs such as frequent urination, excessive panting, weight loss, or changes in behavior, these could be indicators of an underlying health issue that requires professional evaluation.
+Additionally, if your puppy exhibits signs such as frequent urination, excessive panting, weight loss, or changes in behavior, they could be indicators of an underlying health issue that requires a professional evaluation.
+When considering whether your puppy is drinking too much, your veterinarian will most likely ask you, among other things, how much they drink in 24 hours.

 German shepherd puppy is fed and checked out by a veterinarian. choking, inhaling tiny things, or object inhalation